 6. Add to the canister of your ice cream mixer and churn according to the manufacturers instructions, usually between 20-35 minutes.
 The ice cream should be the consistency of soft serve ice cream.

 7. Add ice cream to a resealable container and freeze for 3-4 hours until hardened.
-When you are ready to eat the ice cream, you should leave it out on the counter for about 30 minutes to soften.
+When you are ready to eat the ice cream, you should leave it out on the counter for 20-30 minutes to soften and become more scoopable.

 - Calories: 218